The 2016-2017 Student Code of Conduct has been posted online in English and Spanish. The Code will not be printed this year.

 - Gang associated clothing or colors (as determined by campus administration/SRO)

 - Emblems or writings that are obscene or that may reasonably be expected to cause a disruption of or interfere with normal school operations

-- Clothing or items that promote discrimination or intolerance of any group based on race, religion or sexual orientation
+- Clothing or items that promote discrimination or intolerance of any group based on race, religion, or sxual orientation

 - Any item with graffiti including of backpacks and other items on the student's personage

-- Saturday School serves more than one purpose.
+Saturday School: Serves more than one purpose.
 It serves as a penalty for tardies and other behaviors.
-It also serves as a way for students to make up absences and clear NCs.
+It also serves as a way for student to make up absences and clear credits held due to absences (NCs).
 An NC is a course that a student is not receiving credit in due to absences.
 Generally this means that the student has more than four absences in the class.
-Saturday begins at 8:00 am and ends at noon.
+Saturday begins at 8:00am and ends at noon.
 If you are assigned or need to attend, please do not be late.
 You will not be admitted.